twr14152/go2run/README.md

-# Deprecated - Go network packages and scripts will be written in Go_Network_Scripts repo....
+# go2run - This repo hold packages that can be used in your code to manage your network devices.